 Position the D Ring onto the larger rectangle.
 We used a D Ring that measured 1 1/2″ (40mm) in width.

 Sew along the raw edges of both the large and small rectangle.
 Use the same 1/4″ (5mm) seam allowance and standard stitch length of 2.5mm.
 If you are working with leather the thickness of these layers can be harder to feed through the sewing machine; try using a walking foot, or another option suggested above.
 You may find that the sewing machine cannot backstitch at the start and end of sewing.
 Simple tie off the threads after sewing to secure the stitching.

 Trim seam allowances to 1/8″ (3mm) on both rectangles.
-Press the seam allowances open with an iron, or fingers press, hammer if working with leather.
+Press the seam allowances open with an iron, or fingers press, hammer or roll if working with leather.

 Turn the large rectangle around to hide the previous stitching.

 Position the D Ring so that the flat edge of the D Ring sits inside the rectangle.
 Place the previous row of stitching so that it is at the centre of the back of the rectangle.